-Our standard lift production process produces lifts most efficiently with the least amount of waste, allowing us to pass along more aggressive prices to our customers.
-Below is an infographic that outlines the manufacturing process from start to finish, followed by a more in-depth explanation.
+Our standard unit production process fabricates lifts most efficiently with the least amount of waste, allowing us to pass along more aggressive prices to our customers.

-The second stage of lift production is VRC Design and Engineering.
-At this point, the project details go from our Solutions Specialists to the Engineering department.
-Here the engineers review the project details and the customers’ specifications and create engineered drawings.
-These drawings, also called CAD drawings, take into account compatibility, and safety & compliance requirements.
-The time frame at this stage can vary from 2 -4 weeks.
+At this point, the project details go from our Solutions Specialists to the Engineering Department.
+Here, the engineers review the project details and the customer specifications and create engineered drawings.
+These drawings, also called CAD drawings, take into account compatibility and safety & compliance requirements.
+The time frame for this stage can vary from 2 to 4 weeks.

-The next stage is the in-house VRC Fabrication.
 Fabrication is where the unit takes shape.
-It starts with raw steel that is first cut to size.
+It starts with raw steel that is cut to size.
 The steel then heads over to the welding and fabrication area where the frame is constructed.
-The shell then goes to our state-of-the-art powder coating area where the unit is powder coated and baked in our standard Silver Gray or Anthracite Gray (custom colors are available upon request).
-Next comes the edition of the controls and wiring.
-This process can take between 2-8 weeks, depending on the unit type and options needed.
+The shell then goes to our state-of-the-art powder coating area.
+After the shell is powder-coated in our standard Silver Gray or Anthracite Gray (custom colors are available upon request), the controls and wiring are added.
+This process can take 2 to 8 weeks, depending on the unit type and options requested.

-To see the pre-assembly and testing in action, click the video below to watch the assembly of our popular Pallet Master VRC lift using time-lapse.
-This process can take between 1-2 weeks
+To see the pre-assembly and testing in action, click below to watch a time-lapse video of the assembly of our popular Pallet Master VRC lift.

-After successful VRC testing, CIP then organizes and crates each unit and their respective components and ships via FTL (full truckload) freight to the installation site.
-At the same time, we schedule the installation to coincide with the customer’s timeline.
-Shipping and delivery will take approximately 1-2 weeks, depending on the destination location.
+After successful VRC testing, our Shipping Department organizes and crates each unit and its respective components, then ships them via FTL (full truckload) freight.
+Our goal is to deliver the VRC when the customer is ready to install it and not before.
+Shipping and delivery will take approximately 1 to 2 weeks, depending on the destination.